-Firstly, the bidregradbly packing is semi permeable which means it won’t store for as long as
+Firstly, the biodegradable capsules have a semi-permeable shell which means it won’t store for as long as the proper ones

 The only solution is to experiment, experiment, experiment, and experiment.
 As long as there are no physical issues with the eco-pod (ie it doesn’t open on its own in the middle of brewing), you can make the coffee taste better by playing with the amount and the grind size.